The Interview: Liu Yi (柳毅)

 — What artists inspired you in the beginning of your art activity?

 — Artistic activity requires talent, diligence, eargeness, inspiration, and constanct learning from other artists.
-I learn a lot from classical Chinese traditional artworks always discovering something new and useful.
-I follow the Swedish artist's, Anders Leonard Zorn's, example of light and colour interaction, I find the influences of light on colour in his artworks fascinating.
+I learn a lot from classical Chinese traditional works of art always discovering something new and useful.
+I follow the Swedish artist's, Anders Leonard Zorn's, example of light and colour interaction, I find the influences of light on colour in his artwork fascinating.
 I marvel easy, effortless and free manner of painting of the American painter Richard Schmid.

 To create an artwork from the scratch and transform dullness into lucidity, to embody the feelings accumulated inside, the artist should have certain preconditions: the value of active progress and education, but most importantly constant learning of life around us, transmission of our experience and feelings, abundant range of sentiments and associative thinking.

-— Ballet is a frequent theme in your artworks.
+— Ballet is a frequent theme in your artwork.
 Why is it so close to you?

 — The beauty of the city is expressed not only in its appearance, as it also exists within the culture and ego of the citizens.
 Ballet is the pearl of the art of dance.
 It is esthetical, beautiful and sophisticated, and is a classical form of the urban culture.
 The series of my ballet watercolours is full of rich atmosphere of modernity, but at the same time contains a deep meaning and brevity of classical art.
 Ballet poetically reflects human beauty and that of characters, and painted in modern urban atmosphere, which is full of elegant sentiments.